supercoder-dev/Personal-Assistant/README.md

 ```
 The virtual machine has to have access to you microphone and speakers.
 You can check it in you VirtualBox GUI application.

+For testing of intent detection and development of new domains, aside of
+the speech interface there is also a web-based text interface available.
-The web application on the port 80 can be launched by typing following command inside the virtual machine:
+The web application on port 80 can be launched by typing following
+command inside the virtual machine:
 ```
 ./webapp.py
 ```

-### Tuning Instructions ###

-A major tunable of the assistant are thresholds for attention word recognition
-and silence after speech input.
-Tune these in /root/config.yml (inside the
-virtual machine) by changing threshold in attword: (larger is less sensitive)
-and speechToText: section (larger is more noise resistant, requires louder
-speech input).

 ### Docker container ###

+**Deprecated for now.**
+Due to problems with audio transfering into Docker containers, *only
+the web application* is available in Docker containers, no speech reco.

 You can build you own Docker image by
 ```
 docker build --tag phoenix Personal-Assistant/deploy/docker/